Code-Institute-Submissions/Seaniboy2009-Project1/README.md

 Name of the telescope as well as nav bar top right, also a hero image of the night sky above.

+## references

+space.com - for the information and images google.com - for the images
+fontawesome.com - for the font icons